provable-things/ethereum-keys-sgx/README.md

 _REAL MODE ONLY:_
 _**`❍ sgx-nuc-docker@~# /opt/intel/sgxpsw/aesm/aesm_service &`**_

 Then in the `~/sgx/samplecode/secp256k1-enclave-rust` inside the docker, first ensure the desired mode is set correctly inside the `Makefile`.
-Next, set the environment veriable inside the docker to the desired mode:
+Next, set the environment variable inside the docker to the desired mode:

 _**`❍ sgx-nuc-docker@~/sgx/samplecode/secp256k1-enclave-rust# export SGX_MODE=HW`**_